ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

     f(x, y) => x + y

-After the function ‘f’ has been determined, it’s possible to call it:
+After the function 'f' has been determined, it's possible to call it:

 ::